The Journey to Organic Certification

 What does being organic really mean?

-Organic farming means using systems that sustain and enhance the health of the soil, plants, animals, ecosystem and people.
-Farming practices should be based on living ecological systems and cycles and consider the health and wellbeing of current and future generations and the environment.
-Fairness is also a key principal of organic agriculture which should build relationships that ensure fairness to the common environment and all life opportunities.
-Organic farming affects the quality of the food we eat and has scientifically proven health benefits1.
+Organic farming means using systems that sustain and enhance the health of the soil, plants, livestock, ecosystem and people.
+Farming practices are based on living ecological systems and cycles, and consider the health and wellbeing of current and future generations and the environment.

-1. Baudry J, Méjean C, Péneau S, Galan P, Hercberg S, Lairon D, Kesse-Guyot E. Health and dietary traits of organic food consumers: results from the NutriNet-Santé study.
+- Baudry J, Méjean C, Péneau S, Galan P, Hercberg S, Lairon D, Kesse-Guyot E. Health and dietary traits of organic food consumers: results from the NutriNet-Santé study.
 Br J Nutr.
 2015 Dec 28;114(12):2064-73. doi: 10.1017/ S0007114515003761.
 Epub 2015 Oct 2.
-PMID: 26429066 and https:// www.europeanorganiccongress. bio/wp-content/uploads/2022/06/ European-Organic-Congress-2022_ Denis_Lairon.pdf ↩︎
+PMID: 26429066 and https://www.europeanorganiccongress.bio/wp-content/uploads/2022/06/ European-Organic-Congress-2022_ Denis_Lairon.pdf ↩︎